-Our faculty welcomes you to the 2022-23 school year.
+Welcome to the 2023-2024 school year!
 We look forward to working with you to help your child be a successful college-bound student.
-At IDEA Public Schools, we strive to provide a safe learning environment for all children.
-We have high expectations of ourselves.
-To effectively meet our high expectations, we expect students and their families to take an active role in their education by reading and following the requirements of theStudent & Family Handbook.
+At IDEA Public Schools (IDEA), we strive to provide a safe learning environment for all children.
+We have high expectations of ourselves and want to ensure all our students have a fulfilling and successful experience at IDEA.
+Consequently, we expect students and their families to take an active role by reading and following the Student & Family Handbook requirements.

-This Handbook is an overview of our schools' goals, services, and rules.
-It is an essential reference book describing what we expect of our students and parents, what you can expect from us, and how we will achieve our educational mission.
-We have attempted to make the language in this Handbook as straightforward as possible.
-Please note that the term "parent" is used to refer to the parent, legal guardian, or other person who has agreed to assume school-related responsibility for a student.

-The Handbook includes general information regarding school policy and procedures, important health and safety information, information about academics and grading, information regarding parental rights, and important notices regarding student information, computer resources, and electronic communication devices.
-The Student Code of Conduct is also included in the Handbook.
+This handbook provides an overview of our school goals, services, and rules.
+It is an essential reference book describing what we expect from our students and legal guardians, what you can expect from us, and how we will achieve our educational mission.
+Please note that "legal guardian" is used to refer to the parent or any other individual who has legally assumed school-related responsibility for a student.
+The handbook includes general information regarding school policies and procedures, important health and safety information, information about academics and grading, information regarding legal guardian rights, and important notices regarding student information, computer resources, and electronic communication devices.

+The handbook also includes the Student Code of Conduct.
 The Code of Conduct is required by state law and is intended to promote school safety and an atmosphere for learning.
-Both students and parents need to be familiar with the Student Code of Conduct.
+Both students and legal guardians must be familiar with the Student Code of Conduct.
 The Student Code of Conduct is also available in the principal's office at each school and is posted on IDEA's website.

-This Handbook is designed to be in harmony with IDEA Florida's Board Policies.
-Please be aware that the Handbook and Student Code of Conduct may be amended or revised throughout the year.
-Changes in policy and procedure will be made available to parents and students online, through newsletters, or through other communications.
+This handbook is designed to be in harmony with IDEA Florida Board Policy.
+Please be aware that the handbook and Student Code of Conduct may be amended or revised throughout the year.
+Changes in policy and procedure will be made available to legal guardians and students online, through newsletters, or through other communications.
 In case of conflict between Board Policy and any provision of this Handbook, the provision that was most recently adopted by the Board of Directors will be followed.

-Finally, you must complete and return the last page of the Handbook - "Acknowledgment and Approval of Student Handbook" - to the school office at your campus.
-Questions about the material in this Handbook can be directed to the principal.

-On behalf of the entire IDEA Public Schools staff and community, best wishes for a great 2022-23 school year!
+Finally, you must complete and return the last page of the handbook - "Acknowledgment and Approval of Student Handbook" - to the school office at your campus.
+Questions about the material in this handbook can be directed to your principal.
+On behalf of the entire IDEA Public Schools' staff and community, best wishes for a great 2023-2024 school year!